wp-plugins/templatedia-chess/readme.txt

 ###Usage###

-See the documentation for the (Wikipedia original)[http://en.wikipedia.org/wiki/Template_talk:Chess_diagram#Syntax].
+See the documentation for the [Wikipedia original](http://en.wikipedia.org/wiki/Template_talk:Chess_diagram#Syntax).
 The usage syntax is identical.

 == Frequently Asked Questions ==